Identity document: United Kingdom

 After the 2010 general election a new coalition government was formed.
 Both parties had pledged to scrap ID cards in their election manifestos.
 The 2006 act was repealed by the Identity Documents Act 2010 which also required that the nascent NIR database be destroyed.
 The Home Office announced that the national identity register had been destroyed on February 10, 2011.
 Prior to the 2006 Act, work had started to update British passports with RFID chips to support the use of ePassport gates.
 This continued, with traditional passports being replaced with RFID versions on renewal.

 Driving licences, particularly the photocard driving licence introduced in 1998, and passports are now the most widely used ID documents in the United Kingdom, but the former cannot be used as travel documents, except within the Common Travel Area.
-However, driving licences from the UK and other EU countries are usually accepted within other EEA countries for identity verification.
+However, driving licences from the UK and EU countries are usually accepted within EU and EFTA countries for identity verification.
 Most people do not carry their passports in public without knowing in advance that they are going to need them as they do not fit in a typical wallet and are relatively expensive to replace.
 Consequently, driving licences are the most common and convenient form of ID in use, along with PASS-accredited cards, used mainly for proof-of-age purposes.
 Unlike a travel document, they do not show the holder's nationality or immigration status.
+For proof-of-age purchases, a provisional driving license is often used by those who do not hold a full driving license, as they are easy to obtain.

-Colloquially, in day-to-day life, most authorities do not ask for identification from individuals in a sudden, spot check type manner, such as by police or security guards, although this may become a concern in instances of stop and search.
+Generally, in day-to-day life, most authorities do not ask for identification from individuals in a sudden, spot-check type manner, such as by police or security guards, although this may become a concern in instances of stop and search.

 Gibraltar

 Gibraltar has operated an identity card system since 1943.

 The cards issued were originally folded cardboard, similar to the wartime UK Identity cards abolished in 1950.
 There were different colours for British and non-British residents.
 Gibraltar requires all residents to hold identity cards, which are issued free.

 In 1993 the cardboard ID card was replaced with a laminated version.
 However, although valid as a travel document to the UK, they were not accepted by Spain.

-A new version in an EU compliant format was issued and is valid for use around the EU although as very few are seen there are sometimes problems in its use, even in the UK.
+A new version in an EU-compliant format was issued and is valid for use throughout the EU, although as very few are seen, there are sometimes problems when used, even in the UK.
 ID cards are needed for some financial transactions, but apart from that and to cross the frontier with Spain, they are not in common use.